-Algebra Lab

-This course is a mathematics support course for Algebra I. The course provides students with additional time to build the foundations necessary for high school math courses, while concurrently having access to rigorous, gradelevel appropriate courses.
-This class does count as a Math course for General Diploma track only.
-It is an Elective course for all other diploma tracks.

-2532 Geometry Year

-Prerequisite: Algebra I

-2522 Algebra II

-Prerequisite: Algebra I and Geometry (May be taken concurrently with Geometry with As in Algebra I and with teacher permission)

-2560 Mathematics Lab

-This class provides remediation for students who need to pass the math section of the ISTEP+ 10 after receiving a failing score.

-Business Math 4512

-Prerequisite: Algebra I, Geometry, & Algebra II

-Business Math is a course designed to prepare students for roles as entrepreneurs, producers, and business leaders by developing abilities and skills that are part of any business environment.
-A solid understanding of math including algebra, basic geometry, statistics, and probability provides the necessary foundation for students interested in careers in business and skilled trade areas.

-2530 Finite Math/ MATH 135

-Prerequisite: Algebra I, Geometry, & Algebra II

-Finite is a course designed for students who will undertake higher-level mathematics in college that may not include calculus.
-Finite Math is made up of five strands: Sets, Matrices, Networks, Optimization, and Probability.

-2564 Pre-Calculus/ MATH 136 & 137

-Prerequisite: Algebra I, Geometry, & Algebra II with a C or better

-2562 AP Calculus AB / MATH 211

-DC/Weighted

-Prerequisite: Algebra I, Geometry, Algebra II, & Pre-Calculus with a C or better

-PHYSICAL EDUCATION AND HEALTH

-All students are required to complete two semesters of physical education.
+2516 Algebra Lab This course is a mathematics support course for Algebra I. The course pr build the foundations necessary for high school math courses, while concu level appropriate courses.
+This class does count as a Math course for Gen course for all other diploma tracks. rrently having access to rigorous, grad to le- 2532 Geometry Prerequisite: Algebra I Year 9-1 12 2522 Algebra II Prerequisite: Algebra I and Geometry (May be taken concurrently with G teacher permission) Year Geometry with 10-1 As in Algebra I and wi 2560 Mathematics Lab This class provides remediation for students who need to pass the math s failing score.
+Year ection of the I 10-1 STEP+ 10 after receiving 4512Business MathYear11-12Prerequisite: Algebra I, Geometry, & Algebra IIBusinessBusinessMath is a course designed to prepare students for roles as entrepreneurs, producers, and businessleadersby developing abilities and skills that are part of any business environment.
+A solid understanding of mathincluding algebra, basic geometry, statistics, and probability provides the necessary foundation for studentsinterested in careers in business and skilled trade areas.
+2530 Finite Math/ MATH 135 Prerequisite: Algebra I, Geometry, & Algebra II Finite is a course designed for students who will undertake higher-leve include calculus.
+Finite Math is made up of five strands: Sets, Matrices, Net 2564 Pre-Calculus/ MATH 136 & 137 Prerequisite: Algebra I, Geometry, & Algebra II with a C or better Year Dual Credit 11-1 12 2562 AP Calculus AB / MATH 211 Prerequisite: Algebra I, Geometry, Algebra II, & Pre-Calculus with a C or bet Year ter DC/Weighted 1 12 PHYSICAL EDUCATION AND HEALTH All students are required to complete two semesters of physical education.
 This can be accomplished through the two semesters of standard physical education, by adding a semester of Elective PE to Physical Education I, or through participation in an IHSAA sanctioned sport and completion of the Alternative PE Packet.

-3542 Physical Education I Semester 9-12 3544 Physical Education II Semester 9-12 with Preparing for College and Careers.
+3542 Physical Education I3544 Physical Education II Semeste Semeste with Preparing for College and Careers.

-3506 Health and Wellness Education

-This course is required by the state of Indiana.
+3506Health and Wellness EducationSemester9-12This course is required by the state of Indiana.
 It is scheduled during a student's 9th grade year along